Greetings Bride and Groom:

 If Yes, Song________________________ Artist_________________________

-Note: The average time this occurs is about fifteen to thirty minuets after dinner or in accordance with the caterer’s preference.
-The timing of this event is slightly staggered to allow the staff ample time to clear the tables before the cake is served.
+Note: The average time this occurs is about fifteen to thirty minutes after dinner or in accordance with the caterer’s preference.
+The reasoning behind the delayed timing versus cutting the cake right after dinner before the dancing starts is to allow your guests some time to get up, walk around, dance, digest and to give the staff ample time to clear the tables before the cake is served.
+Your guests will consume more cake with this additional time and the forward momentum will be maintained.
 You will be informed by the disc jockey that the caterer is ready for the cake cutting.
 You make your way to the cake table.
 Make sure the groom is still wearing his jacket to enhance your pictures.
 The announcement will be made to your guests that this event is about to take place to give them ample time to get their cameras ready.
 As some of your guests make their way to the cake for a picture, you will hear background music start.
-This is your cue to follow your photographer's instruction for cutting the cake and feeding each other.
-Some photographers don't offer instructions so you may want to discuss in advance how you will perform the cutting and feeding.
+This is your cue to follow your photographer's instructions for cutting the cake and feeding each other.
+While it’s a rare occurrence, some photographers don't offer any instructions, so you may want to discuss in advance how you will perform the cutting and feeding.

-Will you be throwing the Garter and Bouquet?
-Yes_____ No ______ (this takes place about an hour after dinner)
+Will you be throwing the garter and bouquet?
+Yes_____ No ______ (This is seldom requested but if selected it takes place about an hour after dinner)

-The disc jockey will guide everyone through this event if held.
+The disc jockey will guide everyone through this event.

 Would you prefer to present your bouquet to the couple who has been married the longest with an Anniversary Dance?
 Yes_____ No_____